orassayag/solutions-v1/README.md

 # Solution V1

 Built in November 2018.
-A template for both client and server project in React.js and Node.js with simple REST API with Express with couple of routes to read items from JSON file / 3 party URL API and in React.js to display the items fetched from the API.
+A template for both client and server projects in React.js and Node.js with a simple REST API with Express with a couple of routes to read items from JSON file / 3 party URL API and in React.js to display the items fetched from the API.

 ## Getting Started